 The conceptualization grant will fund two workshops that will bring together scientists and technologists to define the functional requirements of the proposed institute and a community forum that will present the institute concept to the larger water science community and invite their input.
 The project team will also host a software prototyping event, where participants will learn about and evaluate different methods of producing high-quality scientific software that incorporates feedback from the user community.

-The project team will develop a strategic plan to present to the NSF, which could serve as the foundation of a full-fledged Water Science Software Institute.
+The project team has developed a strategic plan and presented to the National Science Foundation (NSF), which could serve as the foundation of a full-fledged Water Science Software Institute.

 - Ray Idaszak

 - Institute for the Environment, UNC Chapel Hill

 - National Center for Ecological Analysis and Synthesis (NCEAS), University of California Santa Barbara

 - National Socio-Environmental Synthesis Center (SESYNC), University of Maryland

 - National Center for Supercomputing Applications (NCSA), University of Illinois